13 Uncertainty

 All data are derived from measurements, or at least it is useful to think of it that way.
 Your water flow sensors make a measurement.
 Tracking the amount of snow is a measurement.
 Even just taking a picture of that snow is a measurement.
 A measurement error is the deviation of the result of a measurement from the (unknown) true property.
 It is inevitable to make measurement errors.

 - Measurement error in the target introduces a bias.
-Think of human transcription errors in water flow data.
-4 There are two directions for this bias: it could be above or below the true property of interest.
-We might get lucky and the bias cancels out on average but that is unlikely, especially if the error is systematic.
+Think of human transcription errors in water flow data.3 There are two directions for this bias: it could be above or below the true property of interest.
+You might get lucky and biases cancel out on average but that is unlikely, especially if the error is systematic.

 - Measurement errors in the features may or may not introduce a bias in the predictions.
 If there is a random error in the measurement of the snow-water equivalent, it can be washed out during training.
 Systematic measurement errors in the input features can have more serious consequences: If the snow-water equivalent measurement contains large errors, the model may rely on a proxy feature such as streamflow in the previous month.